LivInTheLookingGlass/Euler/c/README.md

 * pcc (not yet supported)
 * tcc

+If this variable is not defined, compilers will be auto-detected using `which()`.

 ### GCC_OVERRIDE

 If this variable is defined, it should hold a string representing the `gcc` binary you would like to use.
-One case you may want this in is on OSX, where `gcc` is often remapped to `clang`
+One case you may want this in is on OSX, where `gcc` is often remapped to `clang`.

 ### NO_OPTIONAL_TESTS

-If this variable is defined, the test suite will skip any tests which require code from the python folder.
+If this variable is defined to something other than 0 or an empty string, the test suite will skip any tests which are not directly related to Project Euler problems.
+This value will default to the same value as [`ONLY_SLOW`](#only-slow).

 ### NO_SLOW

-If this variable is defined, problems in the known_slow group will not be tested.
+If this variable is defined to something other than 0 or an empty string, problems in the known_slow group will not be tested.
+This variable defaults to True on Termux systems.
+If both [`NO_SLOW`](#no-slow) and [`ONLY_SLOW`](#only-slow) are truthy, they will be ignored and a warning will be issued.

+### ONLY_SLOW

+If this variable is defined to something other than 0 or an empty string, *only* problems in the known_slow group will be tested.
+If both [`NO_SLOW`](#no-slow) and [`ONLY_SLOW`](#only-slow) are truthy, they will be ignored and a warning will be issued.